mrkaleArduinoLib/gbj_exponential/README.md

 <a id="library"></a>

 # gbj_exponential
 The library statistically smooths a data serie by exponential filtering.
-It calculates a new filtered value from a filtered previously and provided (observed, measured) currently.
+It calculates a new smoothed value from one smoothed previously and provided currently, e.g., a sample from a sensor reading.
 The theory behind the exponential filter is well described by *Wikipedia* in the article [Exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing).

 * The exponential filter is a weighted combination of the previous estimate (output) with the newest input data, with the sum of the weights equal to 1, so that the output matches the input at steady state.
-* The library does not define a valid range of values to be filtered.
+* The library does not define a valid range of values to be smoothed.
 That range and checking values against it should be provided externally.

 ## Fundamental functionality
 When the sequence of measurements begins at time `t = 0`, the simplest form of exponential smoothing is given by the formulas: